North Texas cultures, traditions wrapped up in Christmas tamales

-The following is from the Dec.
-4, 2015, edition of The Dallas Morning News.
-Verónica León, a Mexico native and professor of Spanish language and culture at SMU, provided expertise for this story.
+Verónica León, a Mexico native and professor of Spanish language and culture at SMU, talks about the tradition of eating tamales at Christmas.

 By Tiney Ricciardi

 Texans have an insatiable taste for tamales during the Christmas season.
 The little bundles of meat and masa have long been a traditional holiday indulgence among Hispanic families, but in the last couple decades, they've become a staple among many Anglo family Christmases too.

 Tamales are a centuries-old dish associated with the Aztecs in Mexico, who were among the first documented cultures to make, sell and eat them.
 The word too comes from the Nahuatl word "tamalli," which means "wrap," says Verónica León, a Mexico native and professor of Spanish language and culture at Southern Methodist University.